sqlxpert/stay-stopped-aws-rds-aurora/README.md

   [cost anomaly detection](https://docs.aws.amazon.com/cost-management/latest/userguide/manage-ad.html)
   are still essential.

-- It's important to start a database before its maintenance window and leave it running, once in a while.
+- It's still important to start a database before its maintenance window and leave it running, once in a while.
 This tool _might_ stop a database right before accumulated maintenance can begin.

 ## Quick Start